Push vs Pull Inventory Management: What Should You Choose?

 • Obsolescence risk: The statistical probability that inventory will become unsellable before it's consumed

 For manufacturers with slim profit margins, these carrying costs can significantly erode profitability.
+Understanding how inventory costs compound is essential for making an informed push vs pull inventory management decision.

 3. Obsolescence Concerns

-For products with short lifecycles or those subject to rapid innovation, push inventory management significantly increases the risk of inventory becoming obsolete before it sells—a particularly costly form of waste in manufacturing operations.
+For products with short lifecycles or those subject to rapid innovation, push inventory management significantly increases the risk of inventory becoming obsolete before it sells, a particularly costly form of waste in manufacturing operations.

 Even in well-run companies, anywhere from 20% to 30% of inventory is dead or obsolete.
 This obsolescence challenge manifests in several ways: